ucb-bar/chipyard/README.md

 the RTL simulation to read and write from a file.
 Take a look at tests/blkdev.c for an example of how Rocket can program the block device controller.

+## Using the network device

+Testchipip also includes a basic ethernet controller (SimpleNIC).
+The simulator provides a way to connect this up to a tap interface and thus interact with rocketchip as if it was a regular network node.

+First set up the tap interface.
+If you want to run the simulation as a regular user (recommended), use the following commands.

+    sudo ip tuntap add mode tap dev tap0 user $USER sudo ip link set tap0 up
+    sudo ip addr add 192.168.1.1/24 dev tap0

+Then build the SimNetworkConfig and pass it the name of the tap interface

+    make CONFIG=SimNetworkConfig
+    ./simulator-example-SimNetworkConfig +netdev=tap0 ../tests/pingd.riscv

+Then run ping in a separate terminal.

+    ping 192.168.1.2

+You should now see the ping responses come back.
+The `pingd.riscv` program will also log each packet it receives.

 ## Adding an MMIO peripheral

 You can RocketChip to create your own memory-mapped IO device and add it into